-- Provides \$951,000 General Fund and three ITS II positions from 2023-24 through 2026-27 for Cal-CSIC to plan, develop, and implement the database to meet the specific requirements of AB 2355. - Provides \$43.26 million General Fund in 2023-24, which includes one year of PPE purchases in 2023-24 only and \$33.76 million in 2024-25 only.
-Also adopts budget bill language directing OES to report on other storage options - Shifts the \$25 million General Fund from the OES "Gun Buyback Event" to the Judicial Council for firearms removal from prohibited persons in criminal court. - Includes budget bill language related to state cost share of direct federal assistance. - Provides 12 additional ongoing positions for distributed administration authority to be funded with distributed administration funding resulting from the required federal indirect cost allocations. - Reappropriates up to \$1 million General Fund for emergency vehicles and provides that the funding will be available for encumbrance and expenditure until June 30, 2024. - Reverts \$37 million General Fund from the 2022 Budget Act for the Warehousing Operations for Emergency Response Equipment and Supplies proposal. - Provides \$500,000 one-time General Fund for the purchase of receiver boxes for the California Public Television Early Earthquake Warning System Pilot. - Provides \$2.3 million one-time General Fund to extend the Sexual and Domestic Violence Prevention grant program. - Reappropriates and extends the period for liquidation for funding for equipment to support high frequency radio network services.
+- Provides \$951,000 General Fund and three ITS II positions from 2023-24 through 2026-27 for Cal-CSIC to plan, develop, and implement the database to meet the specific requirements of AB 2355. - Provides \$43.26 million General Fund for five years beginning 2023-24 related to warehouse leasing and operations and adopts budget bill language directing OES to report on other storage options - Provides \$4 million to support public education and outreach related to gun violence and domestic violence restraining orders in various languages and \$21 million General Fund to support a gun buyback program. - Includes budget bill language related to state cost share of direct federal assistance. - Provides 12 additional ongoing positions for distributed administration authority to be funded with distributed administration funding resulting from the required federal indirect cost allocations. - Reappropriates up to \$1 million General Fund for emergency vehicles and provides that the funding will be available for encumbrance and expenditure until June 30, 2024. - Reverts \$37 million General Fund from the 2022 Budget Act for the Warehousing Operations for Emergency Response Equipment and Supplies proposal. - Provides \$500,000 one-time General Fund for the purchase of receiver boxes for the California Public Television Early Earthquake Warning System Pilot. - Provides \$2.3 million one-time General Fund to extend the Sexual and Domestic Violence Prevention grant program.